Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 How do I know when lava cakes are done?

-The edges should look set and slightly puffed while the very centre still jiggles when you nudge the ramekin.
-That soft middle is the molten lava, so when in doubt pull them early rather than late.
+The edges should look matte, set and slightly puffed, while the very center still jiggles when you nudge the ramekin.
+That wobble should be no wider than a coin and still look shiny.
+When in doubt, pull them early rather than late, because they keep cooking for a minute after they leave the oven.

-It was baked a little too long, or there was too much flour.
-Lava cakes are deliberately underbaked, and even an extra minute or an over-measured flour scoop can set the centre solid - test one ramekin to find your oven's sweet spot.
+It baked a little too long, or there was too much flour in the batter.
+Lava cakes are deliberately underbaked, so an extra minute or an over-packed measuring cup can set the middle solid.
+Bake one test ramekin to find your oven's sweet spot, then bake the rest at that timing.

 Can I make the batter ahead of time?

 Yes.
-Fill the ramekins and refrigerate the unbaked batter for up to 24 hours, then bake straight from the fridge, adding a couple of minutes to the time.
-This makes them perfect for serving guests.
+Fill the ramekins and refrigerate the unbaked batter for up to 24 hours, then bake straight from the fridge and add 2 to 3 minutes.
+Cold batter gives you a slightly wider window to catch that molten center, which helps when you're feeding guests.

 Why dust the ramekins with cocoa instead of flour?

 Flour leaves a pale, chalky film on the outside of a dark chocolate cake.
-Buttering and dusting with cocoa lets the cakes release just as cleanly while keeping the surface a rich, even brown.
+Buttering and dusting with cocoa releases the cakes just as cleanly while keeping the surface a rich, even color.
+Brush the butter on in upward strokes so the batter has a clean path up the sides.

 How do I get the cakes out of the ramekins cleanly?

-Let them rest about a minute, run a thin knife around the inside edge, then place a plate over the ramekin and flip confidently in one motion.
-Lift the ramekin straight up and the cake should drop neatly onto the plate.
+Let them rest about one minute, run a thin knife around the inside edge, then set a plate over the ramekin and flip in one confident motion.
+Lift the ramekin straight up.
+If a cake sticks, sit the ramekin in an inch of hot water for about 10 seconds and try again.

 Leave a review